weynandk/info_threefold/docs/foundation/ecosystem/greenedgecloud.md

 # Green Edge Cloud

-A global ThreeFold Farm
+One of the largest ThreeFold Farmers currently in the ecosystem with Farms inA global ThreeFold Farm
+- United States
+- Canada
+- Austria
+- Germany
+- Belgium

-Current farms in US, CAN, South Africa and Austria Next farms in rollout for Central/Eastern Europe and Asia
+Next farms in rollout for Central/Eastern Europe and Asia

 [Green Edge Cloud Website](https://greenedgecloud.com)